 Notes

-You can also prep these ahead of time by pre-boiling the potatoes and storing them in the refrigerator once cooled.
-Then, the day you make this full recipe, just smash, season and roast.
+You can prep these ahead of time by pre-boiling the potatoes and storing them in the refrigerator once cooled.
+Then, the day you serve, just smash, season and roast.

 Another method of smashing: Instead of smashing each potato individually you can place another rimmed baking sheet on top, then push down firmly to smash the potatoes.

-This recipe uses a lot of oil so the smashed potatoes are essentially frying in the oil while roasting.
 You can reduce the amount of oil in this recipe for a lower-calorie option.
-Still delicious just not as fried/crispy.
+It will still turn out delicious but just not as crispy.

 - Prep Time: 10